Georgette-Lumbe/stay_fit/README.md

 Footer

-    Consistent footer is present in all pages within the site which includes links to Delivery info, FAQs, Privacy policy, Terms and conditions and Contact us page.
+    Consistent footer is present in all pages within the site which includes links to Delivery info, FAQs, Privacy policy, Blog, Terms and conditions and Contact us page.
 Also present in the footer are signup to newsletter and link to the company's Facebook page.

 - **Live Chat**
  - All users can:
     - View the live chat Icon in every page
     - Send a message into a live chat

+- **Blog**

+- Guest and Logged in users can:
+  - View blog post

 [Go to top](#introduction)